iamsaief/30-days-react/src/day-12/README.md

 The process of checking whether user input is in the correct format and within the constraints set by the application.

-### 14. What is the event type you use to listen when an input changes? || 15.
+### 14. What is the event type you use to listen when an input changes? | 15.
 What are event types do you use to validate an input?

 ## Exercises: Level 2

 ### 1. Validate the form given above (a gif image or a video will be provided later).
 First try to validate without using any library then try it with [validator.js](https://www.npmjs.com/package/validator).

+- Without library
+  Solution : `src/day-12/exercise/FormValidation.js`
+- With library
+  Solution : coming soon ..

 <div align="right">